-The enc (encryption method) header parameter identifies the content encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
+The enc (encryption method) Header Parameter identifies the content encryption algorithm used to encrypt the Plaintext to produce the Ciphertext.
 This algorithm MUST be an AEAD algorithm with a specified key length.
-The recipient MUST reject the JWE if the enc value does not represent a supported algorithm. enc values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
-The enc value is a case sensitive string containing a StringOrURI value.
-Use of this header parameter is REQUIRED.
-This header parameter MUST be understood by implementations.
+The recipient MUST reject the JWE if the enc value does not represent a supported algorithm. enc values should either be registered in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA] or be a value that contains a Collision-Resistant Name.
+The enc value is a case-sensitive string containing a StringOrURI value.
+This Header Parameter MUST be present and MUST be understood and processed by implementations.

-A list of defined enc values can be found in the IANA JSON Web Signature and Encryption Algorithms registry [JWA]; the initial contents of this registry are the values defined in Section 4.2 of the JSON Web Algorithms (JWA) [JWA] specification.
+A list of defined enc values for this use can be found in the IANA JSON Web Signature and Encryption Algorithms registry defined in [JWA]; the initial contents of this registry are the values defined in Section 5.1 of the JSON Web Algorithms (JWA) [JWA] specification.